safespring/kubernetes-terraform/README.md

 ## Bringing up a test cluster

-Before firing up the Vagrant box, please first create a key-pair with `ssh-keygen -t rsa -b 4096 -f ./keys/id_rsa`.
-Once you have a key-pair, you can start the box with `vagrant up --provision`, and login via `vagrant ssh`
+Before firing up the Kubernetes cluster, you can start the box with `vagrant up --provision`, and login via `vagrant ssh`

 First, navigate to the `/tmp/terraform` directory, and configure the `local.tfvars`.